AXDOOMER/MeshGlide/README.md

 It's now under development.
 The goal is to create a new engine that's better than the [KillBox](https://github.com/AXDOOMER/KillBox) engine.

 It's called the MeshGlide engine.
+It's due to the way it's optimized.
+The player "glides" from polygon to polygon.
+The data structures are simple and the game runs very fast due to the tiny amount of calculations that have to be made in order to keep track of the player.

 ### Development